benkates/the-office-multi-chart/README.md

 ## TODO

+- [ ] force, not in love with data/shape. the current model is to use the last link listed as the link (and it's only one side) - so would need something to combine
+- [ ] fix titles, add notes
 - [ ] comment some more
+- [ ] rename some vars (cat, etc.)
 - [ ] lower opacity just a touch globally
 - [ ] can the tooltip contain a store? tooltip.hoveredData could be scoped to just that tooltip
   - [ ] backup would just be a global variable and the same as the selectedCat;